Accelerated gradient methods with absolute and relative noise in the gradient: Some motivation for inexact gradients

-from the Demyanov--Danskin's formula \cite{rockafellar1970convex}\footnote{The same result in more simple situation (without additional constraint $u\in Q$) we consider at the beginning of this section.
-We don't apply Demyanov--Danskin's formula and use inverse function theorem.}
+from the Demyanov--Danskin's theorem \cite{rockafellar1970convex}, we have\footnote{The same result in a more simple situation (without additional constraint $u\in Q$) we considered at the beginning of this section.
+In that case we do not apply Demyanov--Danskin's theorem and use the inverse function theorem.}

-where $u(q)$ is the solution of (P) and $\psi(q)$ is the solution of (D) where
+where $u(q)$ is the solution of (P) and $\psi(q)$ is the solution of (D), where